erikhayry/Mobile-Images/mobile-images/readme.txt

 == Installation ==

 ONLY USE THIS FOR LOCAL DEVELOPMENT
-1. Upload EPT Empty Plugin Template  to the `/wp-content/plugins/` directory
+1. Upload IM MOBILE IMAGES  to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Adjust settings